tldr-pages/tldr/pages/common/html5validator.md

 `html5validator --root {{path/to/directory}} --blacklist {{node_modules}}`

-- Output the results to a specific format:
+- Output the results in a specific format:

 `html5validator --format {{gnu|xml|json|text}} {{path/to/file}}`

-- Output the log using a specific verbosity level:
+- Output the log at a specific verbosity level:

 `html5validator --root {{path/to/directory}} --log {{debug|info|warning}}`